-The one-way commute miles are the number of miles between an employee’s designated alternate work location and the office.
+The one-way commute miles are the number of miles between an employee’s designated alternate work location or home address and the office.

 One-way commute minutes

-The one-way commute minutes are the number of minutes it takes an employee to travel from their designated alternate work location to the office.
+The one-way commute minutes are the number of minutes it takes an employee to travel from their designated alternate work location or home address to the office.